The best games like Skyrim!

 It has nice balance of freedom and consequences.
 There’s like a multi-leveled pyramid of strategic considerations.
-The first layer is positioning certain characters, closer or further away from the enemies.
+So, the first layer is positioning certain characters, closer or further away from the enemies.
 The environment and elevation force you to manage this on a pretty constant basis.
 The next layer is enemy priority.
 You can’t focus one enemy at a time in this game, because physical damage only damages physical armor.
 Magic damage only damages magic armor and your party should probably do both.

 The next layer is standalone ability effects, like knocking an enemy down or turning them into a chicken.
 So, the final layer is interactive abilities, that affect one another.
 For example, poison clouds exploding onto contact with fire or water. all of this results in a brilliant combat system, that is very tactical and challenging.
 Also, it really responsive to your creativity.
 Thats all!
 If you know more games like Skyrim, comment down below.